 Annual dollar amount of dues shall be recommended by the CWN's Board and subject to a majority approval of the voting membership.
 Dues shall be assessed on an annual or biannual basis in conjunction with the County's fiscal year.
 Members join for the first time during the period January 1 to April 30 shall be assessed one-half (1/2) the annual dues for that year.*

-Regular and Associate members shall be assessed annual dues on a sliding scale.
+Regular and Associate members shall be assessed annual dues of $35 per year.
 Honorary members are not assessed an annual dues amount.
-The sliding scale is based upon annual income as follows:

 Membership shall begin upon a payment of annual dues or, where applicable, prorated dues and shall continue as long as the member remains in good standing, which is defined as current on dues and no debts or obligations owed to the CWN.